DaveBackus/Data_Bootcamp/README.md

 ---
 ###SQL Bootcamp

 Temporary home of a short non-credit course on SQL databases via Python.
-Sarah Beckett-Hile will lead several Friday afternoon sessions to give students and alums a head start on one of the most valuable skills you can have in the modern business world.
+Sarah Beckett-Hile will lead several Friday afternoon sessions to give students and alums a head start on an increasingly valuable business skill.
 We expect to start March 27, 2015, and will post details shortly.

 **Before the first class.**  We'll be using the Anaconda distribution of Python 3.4.
 We'll post instructions shortly.